 Whether they're cosying up to a velvety blankie or cuddling a flea-bitten dog toy, comfort objects are a positive addition to little people's lives.
-They have a special way of supporting babies and children as they rest, play and grow; and over time, these well-loved items become part of the family.
+They have a special way of supporting babies and children as they rest, play, and grow; and over time, these well-loved items become part of the family.

-Here we look at the child-comforter relationship, with some insights from paediatric and child psychology experts.
+We look at the child-comforter relationship, with some insights from paediatric and child psychology experts.

 What are comfort objects?

 As the name suggests, comfort objects are items that provide comfort to infants and children to help them feel calm and secure.
-They're usually snuggled at bedtime, but can soothe youngsters through the day as well.
+They're usually snuggled at bedtime but can soothe youngsters through the day as well.

-Although different children find comfort in different objects, loveys are usually soft, cuddly and nice to touch.
+Although different children find comfort in different objects, loveys are usually soft, cuddly, and nice to touch.
 Some common types are:

 - Soft toys such as a teddy or plushie